 Strategy is everything in developing successful marketing and communications campaigns.
-It’s provides the roadmap to your overall efforts.
+It provides the roadmap to your overall efforts.
 It will help guide you in determining how to get your message to the right people at the right time.

 Identifying the right strategies, however, is difficult enough when marketing a business, product or brand to people who may already be looking for them.
-But for nonprofits or governmental entities, strategy and strategic planning is especially important for creating public awareness in a concept, idea or movement.
+But for nonprofits or governmental entities, strategy and strategic planning is especially challenging for creating public awareness in a concept, idea or movement.

-Here are a few examples of government or non-profit organizations who have made an impact through strong strategic efforts and out of the box thinking.
+Here are a few examples of government or nonprofit organizations who have made an impact through strong strategic efforts and out-of-the-box thinking.

 The Power of Travel Campaign – U.S. Travel Association

 In a global economy, tourism and travel can be increasingly important.
 For the United States Travel Association, the mission is to promote travel and encourage communities and governmental bodies to invest in the promotion of tourism.

 USTA’s main goal behind their marketing campaign, “The Power of Travel,” was to raise awareness about the importance of travel promotion and how that can positively impact the economy of local communities.
 From a strategic perspective, the organization needed to develop an approach that could create a grass roots interest in the effort and, in turn, express concern to elected officials.

 To achieve this, USTA launched a social media campaign to reach people in strategically targeted regions and used infographics to quickly and visually convey the association’s message.

 The campaign reached more than 1 million people and resulted in 5,360 likes on the campaign’s Facebook page.
 It even attracted the attention of major media outlets including CNN, USA Today and the Washington Post.